List of Barbie films: Barbie: Mermaid Power (2022)

-Barbie: Mermaid Power stars Barbie "Malibu" Roberts, Barbie "Brooklyn" Roberts, Skipper, Stacie, and Chelsea as they turn into mermaids to help Isla (from Dolphin Magic) in the underwater world of Pacifica.
-The Barbies take part in a competition to become the power keeper, a mermaid who can protect their world with the power of the four elements.
-Marlo (from Dolphin Magic) returns to continue seeking proof that mermaids are real with the unsuccessful help of her sidekick, Oslo.
+The 40th film entry stars Barbie "Malibu" Roberts, Barbie "Brooklyn" Roberts, Skipper, Stacie, and Chelsea as they transform into mermaids to help Isla (from Dolphin Magic) in the underwater world of Pacifica.
+The Barbies take part in a competition with 6 other mer-people to be the power keeper, a mermaid who can protect their world with the power of the four elements (Earth, Water, Air, and Fire).
+Marlo also returns to continue her journey from where it left off in Dolphin Magic to seek proof that "mermaids are real," with the unhelpful help of a male sidekick, Oslo.

 Barbie: Epic Road Trip (2022)

-The first interactive Barbie television special, follows Barbie Malibu and Brooklyn as they go on a cross-country adventure and make big decisions about the future.
-Viewers must decide which dream Barbie will choose.
+The 41st film entry stars Barbie going on a summer cross-country road trip with friends in this interactive special and makes big decisions about the future.

-On October 21, 2022 (four days before the release of Barbie: Epic Road Trip), Mattel extended its partnership with Netflix and included the pre-2017 film catalogue previously held by Universal on the service in selected countries.
+On October 21, 2022 (only four days before its official release), Mattel extended its collaboration with Netflix and included the pre-2017 film catalogue previously held by Universal on the service.

 Barbie: Skipper and the Big Babysitting Adventure (2023)

-Barbie: Skipper and the Big Babysitting Adventure stars Barbie's younger sister, Skipper, a touted babysitting expert, as she takes a summer job at a water park and tries out different jobs with her new friends.
-She uses her babysitting skills to save a nearly-collapsed birthday party at the park.
+The 42nd film entry stars Barbie's younger sister, Skipper, a touted babysitting expert, as she takes a summer job at a water park and tries out different first jobs with some new friends when her babysitting business hits a snag.
+She uses her babysitting skills to save a nearly collapsed birthday party at the park.
 The success renews Skipper's confidence in her babysitting business and she and her new friends start a babysitting squad.

 Barbie and Stacie to the Rescue (2024)

-Barbie and Stacie to the Rescue stars Stacie as the main protagonist.
-Barbie and her family attend a Hot Air Balloon Festival, Stacie feels left out, but she has to use her skills to save the day when Barbie and Skipper get into a mishap.
+The 43rd film entry stars Stacie as the main protagonist.
+Barbie and her family come together to break into song as they attend a Hot Air Balloon Festival and make new friends.

 Barbie & Teresa: Recipe for Friendship (2025)

-Barbie & Teresa: Recipe for Friendship stars Barbie's Hispanic best friend, Teresa.
-Barbie Malibu, Barbie Brooklyn, and Nikki help Teresa re-create a cherished family tamale recipe for the launch of her cousin's New York City restaurant.
+The 44th and the final film entry stars Barbie's best friend, Teresa, as the lead star.
+The Barbie-named girls from Malibu and Brooklyn and Nikki help Teresa re-create a cherished family tamale recipe for the launch of her cousin's New York City restaurant.
+At the side events within New York City, "Brooklyn" Barbie helps her best friend Emmie come up with a "hit" theme song for its grand opening song number in Times Square.

 Upcoming animated theatrical feature film

-News broke from inside sources on 16 August 2024, following the success of the live-action film, that Mattel is planning a theatrically released animated Barbie film, with Illumination from Universal Pictures as a potential production partner.
-The director and lead star of 2023 live-action Barbie film, Greta Gerwig and Margot Robbie, were said not to be involved.
+News broke from inside sources on 16 August 2024 that Mattel was planning to theatrically release an animated Barbie film, with Illumination from Universal Pictures as a potential production partner.
+This followed the box-office success of the 2023 live-action Barbie film.
+The director and lead star of 2023 live-action Barbie film, Greta Gerwig and Margot Robbie, were reported not to be involved.

 The project was confirmed to have entered development on July 17, 2025.
 A release date, voice cast, and plot details have yet to be announced.